Roxaski/Pokemon-Cards/README.md

 ## Copyright

 I do not claim to own any of the copyright material.
-Animal Crossing and all it's copyright material are the property of © Nintendo.
+Animal Crossing and all it's copyright material are the property of © The Pokémon Company & © Nintendo.